 TRANSBATTERIES is a joint industry initiative with the goal to inform professionals as well as end users on the legal requirements applicable to the transport of battery cells, batteries and equipment containing batteries.

-TRANSBATTERIES consists of the following industry associations
+TRANSBATTERIES offers free content during 2020 thanks to the financial support of the following industry associations

 The transport of battery cells, batteries and equipment containing batteries is regulated by international UN regulation for the Transport of Dangerous Goods.
 In addition, in Europe, Asia and the US supplementary requirements apply such as the ADR in Europe, and the EU regulation for the shipment of hazardous waste.